tranngonguyettu/FNP_Sales_Analysis/README.md

    - over 64% of customers place more than 10 orders
    - 45.85% of total revenue comes from high-value customers.
   This shows the business relies significantly on repeat purchasing.
 - 38% of customers have not purchased in over 50 days, suggesting potential churn despite overall frequency.
-Retention strategies (reminder, personalised offers) should target inactive customers to improve their retention and sales stability

 - Dashboard filtering reveals distinct purchasing behaviors by gender.
   	- Female: consistent and increasing weekend purchasing